 On Android it varies, but on devices with Android 10 or newer, there’s an app that’s also simply called “Photos” which lets you similarly edit a photo before sharing it.
 Android's built-in Photos app doesn't feature the ability to add shapes to an image, but it does have a marker tool that can cover up an area with a little more effort.

 Android users: Open the photo you want to edit in the built-in Photos app, then choose Options (three dots) > Edit in Markup > marker tool (the one that looks like it has a small clip attached to it)

-There are numerous methods available to blur the original, but some of these algorithms may be vulnerable to some de-obfuscation methods, and it’s better to completely block a number, face, identifiable tattoo or whatever you’re trying to cover with something completely opaque.
+There are numerous methods available to blur the original, but some of these algorithms may be vulnerable to some de-obfuscation methods.
+Some blurring methods are more resilient against de-obfuscation methods, like Signal’s blur feature, but other apps may not necessarily be as good, so when in doubt, it’s better to completely block a number, face, identifiable tattoo or whatever you’re trying to cover with something completely opaque.
 Consider redacting images by adding plain old-fashioned black rectangles or spice things up 🌶🔥 by overlaying your favorite emojis with your photo editor’s text tool.